cesareferrari/newsletter/backend/20191112-backend-api.md

 ## Back-end API development introduction
 # What does back-end mean in the context of web application development

+    #nodejs #expressjs #backend #webdev #javascript #LambdaSchool

 A large part of application development for the web has to do with what is called back-end.